 Worldwide, evidence-development schemes may be specified by regulatory authorities.
-The need for conditional approvals pending further clinical investigation and Downloaded from Bioscientifica com at 01/06/2025 02:06:09PM re-evaluation has been illustrated by leaccelerated haccess he Creative during the coronavirus pandemic.
-The MDR does not provide for this explicitly, but notified bodies have authority to place a condition on a certificate of conformity, which might achieve similar aims.
+The need for conditional approvals pending further clinical investigation and re-evaluation has been illustrated by accelerated access during the coronavirus pandemic.
+43 The MDR does not provide for this explicitly, but notified bodies have authority to place a condition on a certificate of conformity, which might achieve similar aims.
 Little is known about how they have applied such conditions, however, because certificates will be available publicly for the first time only when the EUDAMED database becomes fully operational.

 Challenges associated with conditional access schemes for medical devices have been described, but not specifically for high-risk medical devices.
 This task will review conditional evidence development schemes for high-risk medical devices, building on earlier analyses.
-44 It will identify and synthesise how schemes are operated worldwide, drawing lessons from the experience of other bodies including those regulating pharmaceutical products such as the European Medicines Agency (which does have a conditional approval process) and health technology assessment (HTA) bodies where appropriate.
+44 It will identify and synthesize how schemes are operated worldwide, drawing lessons from the experience of other bodies including those regulating pharmaceutical products such as the European Medicines Agency (which does have a conditional approval process) and HTA bodies where appropriate.